 Montreal is home to several professional sports teams including the Montreal Canadiens – an NHL team, the Montreal Expos – a baseball team, the Montreal Alouettes – a CFL team and Montreal Impact of Major League Soccer.

-There are more than 350 kilometres of bike paths in Montreal.
+Another one of the interesting facts about Montreal is that there are more than 350 kilometres of bike paths in the city.

 Come winter over 200 kilometres of cross-country ski trails can be found in the city.
 Parc du Mont-Royal is one of the best known ones.

-Read: 10 Things to do in Montreal in Winter
+Read: 10 Fun Things to do in Montreal in Winter

 Further reading on interesting facts in Canada